Future product development tasks can’t be predetermined. Distribute planning and control to those who can understand and react to the end results.

 Day 1 Agenda

 - Team breakouts #1 – In the breakout, teams estimate their capacity for each Iteration and identify the backlog items they will likely need to realize the features.
-Each team creates their draft plans, visible to all, iteration by iteration.
+Each team creates draft plans, visible to all, iteration by iteration.

 - Draft plan review – During the tightly timeboxed draft plan review, teams present key planning outputs, which include capacity and load, draft PI objectives, potential risks, and dependencies.
 Business Owners, Product Management, and other teams and stakeholders review and provide input.